Malacath-92/Proxy-PDF-Maker/README.md

 Determines the resolution of previews in the card grid and the page preview.
 Smaller numbers result in faster cropping but worse previews.

 ### Default Page Size
 Dropdown to choose the default page size when creating a new project.
-Page sizes can be configured in config.ini, the format has to be `width x height unit` where
+Page sizes can be configured in config.ini, for formatting see the [Dimension Formatting](#dimension-formatting) section.
-- `width` and `height` are decimal number, with a period as decimal divider,
-- the two values are divided by a single `x` surrounded by spaces
-- and `unit` is one of `cm`, `mm`, or `inches`.

 ### Theme
 Choose a theme from among all themes found in the folder `res/styles`, which have to be `.qss` files.
 Predefined themes are: